fulcrologic/fulcro/docs/vsom-next.md

 Unfortunately, your parser is usually tied to the UI structure you invent (you have to expect the UI to want to walk some particular graph).
-This means that if you want to pull out some "screen" and dropp it in a devcard, then you must customize the parser in order to support it, figure out what app state you need, compose it all together and hope that the devcard experience actually represents how it will behave within the real application.
+This means that if you want to pull out some "screen" and drop it in a devcard then you must customize the parser in order to support it, figure out what app state you need, compose it all together and hope that the devcard experience actually represents how it will behave within the real application.
-Since the remoting and processing of query roots is also tied to this concern, it quickly becomes rather cumbersome and difficult.
+Since the remoting and processing of query roots is also tied to this concern it quickly becomes rather cumbersome and difficult.
 The same thing happens when two developers are working on the same application.
 You both end up working primarily on the parser, resulting in a higher likelihood of code conflicts on merge.

 **Fulcro**

-The predefined data model means there is no need for a parser.
-All components have an ident, their initial state composes locally, and loads are not tied to UI structure.
+The predefined data model means there is no need for a custom parser.
+All components should have an ident, their initial state composes locally, and loads are not tied to global UI structure.
 If you want to put a screen in a devcard you just compose it into a new Root and drop it in place!
 The only thing that (typically) fails to work is navigation to UI stuff that you didn't bring along!